RuneBytes/ayat-embedder/README.md

 - Share the embeded video on your preferred platform.

 ## Development Environment

 - React Native
 - Expo
 - Android Studio Virtual Device for Android emulation

+## How to Run

+- Make sure you have a emulator (android studio in my case) and a device setup (for emulating), if you choose to run on your physical device, skip to step 4.

+1. Navigate to the emulator folder `C:\Users\DELL\AppData\Local\Android\Sdk\emulator` (in my case) and open the terminal there.

+2. Type in the following `./emulator -list-avds` to see all available devices
+3. Type in `./emulator -avd {your_device_name_from_the_list_you_got_above}` to start the device
+4. Start your project by opening in your Code Editor, and type in `npm start` in your terminal.
+5. Follow the prompts to successfully run the app in the emulator, or your device

 ## Contributing

 If you'd like to contribute to Ayat Embedder, please follow these steps:

 - Fork the repository.